Antonio Lupis: Biography

-Born at Molfetta, the son of Flaminio Lupis and his wife Maria de Ceglia, both members of the local nobility, he spent his literary career in Venice.
-In Venice he became close friends with Lorenzo Tiepolo, the prominent senator, and with Giovanni Francesco Loredan, founder of the Accademia degli Incogniti, of which Lupis became a member.
+Antonio Lupis was born in Molfetta on March 31, 1620, son of Flaminio Lupis and his wife Maria de Ceglia, both members of the local nobility.
+After completing his classical studies at the Episcopal Seminary of his native city, he moved to Venice, where he spent most of his life.
+He struck up a close friendship with Lorenzo Tiepolo, a powerful Venetian senator, and Giovanni Francesco Loredan, the founder of the Accademia degli Incogniti, of which Lupis became a member.
+After the death of Loredan, he moved to Bergamo, where he died on 11 December 1700.
+Lupis was well known in his day for his erudition.
+His works, dealing chiefly with moral, historical and artistic issues, show a vast amount of classical learning, which he shows off in a sumptuous baroque prose.

+Works

-He published numerous historical novels that found a welcoming public.
-In 1677 he published La Marchesa d'Hunsleij, overo l'Amazone scozzese ("The Marchioness of Huntly, or the Scottish Amazon"), a romanticised hagiographic biography of Lady Margaret Gordon, mother of the Scottish-born Capuchin friar John Forbes (1570/71–1606), that passed through eighteen printings before his death, and was reprinted as late as 1723.
+Lupis was the author of several successful historical novels.
+In 1660 he published La Faustina, devoted to the life of the daughter of the Roman Emperor Antoninus Pius.
+In 1677 he published La Marchesa d'Hunsleij, overo l'Amazone scozzese ("The Marchioness of Huntly, or the Scottish Amazon"), a romanticised hagiographic biography of Lady Margaret Gordon, mother of the Scottish-born Capuchin friar John Forbes (1570/71–1606), that passed through eighteen editions before his death, and was reprinted as late as 1723.
 Turned into a drama by the poet Francesco Petrobelli, it continued to hold the stage for more than a century.

 Some of his works turn upon moral reflections.
-He wrote a moralizing vita of his friend and patron Giovanni Francesco Loredano and a moral treatise titled Il Chiaro-oscuro di Pittura Morale.
-Lupis is the author of L'eroina veneta (1689), one of the first and most important biographies of Elena Cornaro Piscopia, the first woman to be awarded a higher university degree.
+He wrote a moralizing vita of his friend and patron Giovanni Francesco Loredan and the moral treatises Il Chiaro-scuro di Pittura Morale (1679) and I mostri dell’huomo (1689).
+Lupis is the author of L'eroina veneta (1689), one of the earliest and most important biographies of Elena Cornaro Piscopia, the first woman to be awarded a higher university degree.